atfweb/prudentia/README.md

 2. Run: `lando composer require 'drupal/uswds_base:^2.13@alpha'`

+NOTE: Steps 3 thru 7 can be replaced by running this script from your web root:  `. themes/contrib/prudentia/makesubtheme.sh your_subtheme_machine_name`

 3. Copy the /web/themes/contrib/prudentia/starterkit/yourthemename folder

 4. Paste the yourthemename folder in the /web/themes/custom/ directory